yanghengtang/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to edit a specific patient’s details.
+1. User edits a specific patient’s details.
-2. MediConnect shows the current details of the patient to the user.
-3. User edits the patient’s details.
-4. MediConnect edits the patient’s details.
+2. MediConnect edits the patient’s details.

     Use case ends.

 **Extensions**

-* 1a.MediConnect detects that the arguments provided to edit a patient is invalid.
-    * 1a1.
-MediConnect shows an error message.
-    * 1a2 MediConnect requests for the correct input.

-      Use case resumes at step 1.
-* 1b.
-MediConnect detects that patient to be edited does not exist in the system
-    * 1b1.
-MediConnect shows an error message.

-      Use case ends.
 * 3a.MediConnect detects that the arguments provided to edit a patient is invalid.
     * 3a1.
 MediConnect shows an error message.
-    * 3a2 MediConnect requests for the correct input.
+    * 3a2.
+MediConnect requests for the correct input.

       Use case resumes at step 4.